freeboardgames/FreeBoardGames.org/web/src/games/cardtable/instructions.md

 #### Instructions (WIP)

 Create or join a game from the lobby.
-Local play is currently supported.
+Local and network play is currently supported.

-Private cards appear as card backs to other players.
-In local play WIP the containers for North and South are dealt 'faced' cards.
-The deal leaves a standard cribbage hand with 'held' cards exposed.
-The deck is left on the table awaiting 'Cut for Turn'.
-There are six visible containers (top to bottom): south.held, south.played, crib, north.played, deck/turn, north.held,
+Use the cardtable to play card games with remote players.
+This release will be updated as the community discovers issues.
+This is a WIP effort and users may experience unexpected features.

-The turns, stages, and phases, are governed by game state.
+The turns, stages, and phases, will be by game state.
 In WIP version the active player is rotated using the debug console.
+The followin commands allow you to play an entire game of cribbage.

+* deal - deals a hand for two player cribbage.
+* putCardToCrib(index) - lays away the indexed card to dealer\'s crib.
+* cutForTurnCard(index) - cuts to reveal the "Start" or "Turn" card. accepts any integer
+* play(index) - plays the zero based index from the active players hand
+* peg(amount) - moves the back peg for the player forward by amount.
+* flipCrib - reveals the crib for the dealers counting.

+I am planning better state management next release.
+Then tackle a more responsive app mobile experiences.

+Thanks to all who helped and the continued support of FreeBoardGames.org